starkinfra/sdk-dotnet/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a Pix Request.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a StarkBank.Invoice or a StarkBank.Boleto.

-In the Sandbox environment, most of the created Pix Requests will be automatically paid, so there's nothing else you need to do to add funds to your account.
-Just create a few Pix Request and wait around a bit.
+In the Sandbox environment, most of the created Invoices and Boletos will be automatically paid, so there's nothing else you need to do to add funds to your account.
+Just create a few Invoices and wait around a bit.

-In Production, you (or one of your clients) will need to actually pay this Pix Request for the value to be credited to your account.
+In Production, you (or one of your clients) will need to actually pay this Invoice or Boleto for the value to be credited to your account.

 # Usage

 Here are a few examples on how to use the SDK.
 If you have any doubts, check out the function or class docstring to get more info or go straight to our [API docs].

+## Pix

-## Create pix requests
+## Create PixRequests
-You can create a Pix request to charge a user:
+You can create a PixRequest to charge a user:

 ```c#
 using System;